conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 ## Creating the Android Project

-In order to run our raylib game on Android, we need to create a new Android project with native C++ support.
+In order to run our Raylib game on Android, we need to create a new Android project with native C++ support.

 ### Set Up a New Native C++ Project